TOPIC: What Is The Best Triathlete Training Workout?

 Who Would Benefit From This Type Of Workout?

-Marathon runners, swimmers, and cyclists would all benefit from these workouts, as it is very simple to just take one part out of the program to cater it to the needs of the athlete.
+Marathon runners, swimmers and cyclists would all benefit from these workouts.
+It is simple to just take one part out of the program to cater it to the needs of the athlete.
 For example, a cyclist could replace the swimming and running days with medium intensity cycling.

-A marathoner could run on four or five days of the week and lift weights only twice per week, utilizing the same principles outlined in the program.
-It is very diverse in its application, rendering it effective for athletes with different goals.
+A marathoner could run on 4-or-5 days of the week and lift weights only twice per week, utilizing the same principles outlined in the program.
+It is diverse in its application, rendering it effective for athletes with different goals.

 Who Would Not Benefit